June 18, 2019

 Beyond product ergonomics

 It's both frustrating and dangerous that so many gadgets we use today are one-size-fits-men.
 Developers have also failed to factor women into software design, which is why navigation apps provide the quickest and shortest routes to a destination but not the safest.
-Consider voice recognition and other AI tech we use to interact with our devices and make decisions: Google’s voice recognition software is 70% more likely to accurately recognize male speech, and Apple's Siri, when first launched, could assist with a heart attack but couldn't understand "I was raped."
+Consider voice recognition and other AI tech we use to interact with our devices and make decisions: Google’s voice recognition software is 70% more likely to accurately recognize male speech, and Apple's Siri, when first launched, could assist with a heart attack but did not understand the phrase "I was raped."

 Last year, Amazon had to scrap an experimental recruiting tool that taught itself to prefer male candidates for software development and other technical jobs.
 How did this happen?
 The computer model was trained to observe patterns in resumes from the previous ten years.
 Tech is notoriously, overwhelmingly male, so of course most of the resumes were submitted by men.
-What’s alarming is that in a 2017 survey by CareerBuilder, over half of U.S. HR managers said they would make artificial intelligence a regular part of HR operations within five years.
+What’s alarming is that in a 2017 survey, over half of U.S. HR managers said they would make artificial intelligence a regular part of HR operations within five years.
 That means women will have to combat unfair algorithms in addition to unconscious bias in order to advance in the workforce.
 IBM CEO Ginni Rometty says it’s up to businesses to prepare a new generation of workers for AI-driven changes to the workforce.
 In a world in which AI will impact every existing job, the fact that women and minorities are disproportionally left out of the early stages of the tech is quite tragic.

 The data gap at the heart of the workplace